bennetja/bennetja.github.io/index.markdown

 I have worked as a freelancer for Granta, And Other Stories and English PEN.

-I have published translations in Asymptote, Mexico City Lit and K1N.
+My translations have appeared in [*Asymptote*](https://www.asymptotejournal.com/blog/2019/06/25/translation-tuesday-he-who-is-worthy-of-love-by-abdellah-taia/), *Mexico City Lit* and *K1N*.
+In 2023 I was awarded a PEN Presents grant to translate a sample of Colombian author Fernando Molano's novel *Vista desde una acera* (*View from a sidewalk*).

-My fiction has been published in 3AM and is forthcoming in The Dublin Review.
+My recent fiction has been published in [*3AM*](https://www.3ammagazine.com/3am/dignity/) and is forthcoming in [*The Dublin Review*](https://thedublinreview.com/).

-You can contact me here.
+You can contact me [here](mailto:seamasmacb@gmail.com).